 How can I order a cholesterol panel lab test?

-QuickMD now lets you order your own cholesterol panel test online without a doctor’s visit.
+QuickMD lets you order your own cholesterol panel online without a doctor’s visit.
 One of the QuickMD doctors will contact you with the results and, if the test results are abnormal, discuss the next steps with you.
 This test can be done at any LabCorp near you.